About Talking Trees

 'I have collected folklore since a very young age and have always been fascinated by tales, traditions and superstitions, this combined with a love of history and liking to chat to people has amassed to a library full of very old books, notebooks full of information I have gathered, thousands of miles of journeying throughout the British Isles and a desire to share and keep alive the eccentricities, ways and wisdom with others.
 My being acknowledged as a folklore 'expert' and providing information for newspapers, radio stations and even the BBC web page is a truly privileged position.
 I regularly give talks and workshops all around the country and collect even more folklore whilst doing this !
-Last year I was given arts council funding to develop a project that in essence explored witchcraft and persecution called 'Medgel- portrait of a witch' which enabled me to work with storytellers and film-makers and to take the story out to people at a series of venues.
+I have previously been funded by the arts council to develop a project that in essence explored witchcraft and persecution called 'Medgel- portrait of a witch' which enabled me to work with storytellers and film-makers and to take the story out to people at a series of venues.
 It was amazing being able to do this.
 I am very fortunate to be involved with something I am passionate about and would like to thank you for being interested and wanting to keep the old ways alive and celebrate the year with me.'

 Anne Marie x